 My latest collection Microjazz Expansions for Violin was released in 2018, published by Boosey & Hawkes.
 Other recent commissions have included student string quartet series 4 Strings, which was short-listed by the Music Teacher Awards for Excellence.

 Details and links to all my books are available on the Publications page.

 I aim to provide a comprehensive music education within a creative and inspiring environment.
-I have experience in teaching children with special educational needs, and I welcome adult learners.
-I use a diverse range of resources and a holistic approach to identify and develop the musical ability that (really does!) exist in everyone, and work to the principle that music should – and can - be accessible and enjoyable at any level.
+I have experience in teaching children with a wide variety of needs, and I welcome adult learners.
+I use a diverse range of resources and a flexible approach to develop the musical ability that (really does!) exist in everyone, and work to the principle that music should – and can - be accessible and enjoyable at any level.